hoangfin/hoangfin/README.md

 - 👋 Hi, I’m Hoang Tran
 - 👀 I’m interested in front-end development with Vue.js and Tailwind CSS
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at hoang.tran.fin@gmail.com